Pinta365/WebPulseAnalytics/README.md

 6. **Copy Your GitHub OAuth Application Values:**
    - After registering the application, you will be taken to the application details page.
    - Here, you can find your `Client ID` and `Client Secret`.
 These are the values you need for the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` in your `.env` file.

-7. **Use the GitHub OAuth Application Values:**
-   - Copy the `Client ID` and `Client Secret` and paste them into your `.env` file, replacing `your_github_client_id` and `your_github_client_secret` with the values you obtained from GitHub.

-Your GitHub OAuth Application is now set up, and your Deno application can use these values for GitHub user authentication.
-Make sure to keep your `Client Secret` secure and do not share it in public repositories or with unauthorized individuals.

 ### Start the server